A way to evaluate side gigs without lying to yourself

 C — Constraints

-Constraints are what actually shape results.
+Constraints are what actually shape outcomes.

 - Time limits